• Skip to main content

 • 2 cups baby spinach leaves

-• 1-2 tbsp lemon juice
+• 1-2 tablespoons lemon juice to taste

 To serve

-• fresh parsley
+• fresh parsley or swap for basil

-• fresh, shaved parmesan cheese
+• fresh, shaved parmesan cheese or a vegetarian cheese alternative.

 Instructions

 • Heat the oil in a large soup pot over medium heat.
-Add the onion, garlic, carrots, celery, pepper, Italian herbs and paprika, sauteing for 4-5 minutes, until the vegetables soften slightly.
+Add the onion, garlic, carrots, celery, Italian herbs and paprika, sauteing for 4-5 minutes, until the vegetables soften slightly.

 • Increase the heat to high.
 Add the bay leaf, canned tomatoes and stock and bring to the boil.
 Cover and reduce the heat, simmering the soup for 10 minutes.